RASTP: Representation-Aware Semantic Token Pruning for Generative Recommendation with Semantic Identifiers: INTRODUCTION

 \section{INTRODUCTION}

-Generative Recommendation (GR) has recently emerged as a powerful paradigm in industrial recommender systems, primarily due to its ability to perform end-to-end next-item prediction by directly generating item identifiers.
-Central to this paradigm is the adoption of Semantic Identifiers (SIDs), which represent each item as a hierarchical sequence of semantic codewords (typically three to five)~\cite{onerec,rqvae}.
+Generative Recommendation (GR) has recently emerged as a powerful paradigm in industrial recommender systems.
+Unlike prior methods that merely used large models to augment traditional pipelines~\cite{thinkrec,lv2025collaboration}, GR performs end-to-end next-item prediction by directly generating item identifiers.
+Central to this paradigm is the adoption of Semantic Identifiers (SIDs), which represent each item as a hierarchical sequence of semantic codewords~\cite{onerec,rqvae}.
 This design enables semantically similar items to share representations and supports a compact encoding of an exponentially large item space without a massive vocabulary.

 Pioneered by TIGER~\cite{tiger}, which adapted transformer-based sequence modeling to predict item SIDs for recommendation, subsequent works have enhanced SID-based GR using auxiliary information or advanced architectures~\cite{other2,other3}.
 Recent efforts have introduced standardized frameworks~\cite{grid} and industrial-scale benchmarks~\cite{forge} to advance SID-based generative recommendation.